Where Are Plasmids Found in Prokaryotic Cells?

 - Cryptic plasmids: These lack genes for independent replication but persist by integrating into the chromosome or relying on helper plasmids for replication.

-Plasmids also enable horizontal gene transfer through conjugation, a process where genetic material is transferred from donor to recipient bacteria via a pilus.
+Plasmids also support horizontal gene transfer through conjugation, a process where genetic material is transferred from donor to recipient bacteria via a pilus.
 This mechanism allows plasmids to spread antibiotic resistance genes rapidly across bacterial populations, contributing to global health challenges like multidrug-resistant infections.

 Role in Gene Transfer and Evolution